edgedock/dcmartin/setup/README.md

 ```
 wget -qO ibm.biz/horizon-setup | bash
 ```
-A quick way to get started is to download an Ubuntu [image][http://releases.ubuntu.com/18.04.1/] and start a new virtual machine, e.g. using [VirtualBox][https://www.virtualbox.org/], using that image as the boot CD/DVD.
+A quick way to get started is to download an Ubuntu [image][image] and start a new virtual machine, e.g. using [VirtualBox][VirtualBox], using that image as the boot CD/DVD.
 After logging into the VM, run the command above to install the IBM Edge Fabric (aka Open Horizon).

 ## Initialization
 The `init-device.sh` script automates the setup, installation, and configuration of devices.
 This script processes a list of `nodes` identified by the `MAC` addresses on the local area network (LAN); Instructions for usage are provided below.